vizzuhq/vizzu-lib/docs/content/tutorial/15-animcontrol.md

 ```

 You may want to control multiple animations as a single one.
 For example
-you might want to go back to the original state if any of the cancelled, or
+you might want to go back to the original state if any of the animations get canceled, or
-want to seamlessly seek between them without switching them.
+want to seamlessly seek through all of them.

 You can do this by boundling them together and passing them to a single animate()
 call.
 To do this, you need to create a Keyframe object from the arguments of